-- 27. The market as a whole must understand that misconduct like this will result in a significant penalty. - 28.
-Your misconduct calls for orders that are protective of the capital markets and preventative of likely future harm. - 29.
-Through the orders the Executive Director is seeking, the Executive Director intends to demonstrate the consequences of your conduct, to deter you from future misconduct, and to create an appropriate general deterrent.
+- 26. The market as a whole must understand that misconduct like yours will result in a significant penalty. - 27.
+Your misconduct calls for orders that are protective of the capital markets and preventative of likely future harm. - 28.
+Through the orders the Executive Director is seeking, the Executive Director intends to demonstrate the consequences of your conduct, to deter you from future misconduct, and to create an appropriate deterrent to others (a general deterrent).
 Permanent bans are proportionate to your misconduct and are necessary to ensure that you and others will be deterred from engaging in similar misconduct in the future.

-Mitigating/Aggravating Factors
+Mitigating Factors